Sonophoto/shellnoise/README.md

 **Warning - I am in process of putting this together, currently it is a mess**

 **Shellnoise is inspired by antirez/linenoise and the UTF-8 extensions made by yhirose.
-Shellnoise uses linenoise as the foundation for a simple, single header library for making shells**
+Shellnoise is asingle header library for making very usable shells for any Engine, Object, or library of code.
+I am using the best of linenoise, bits of this and that and my own code to make small, tight, modern shells - but absolutely no kitchen sinks**

 This should be ready to go by 01-Apr-2016, but _should always be considered beta code until you test it thoroughly yourself_.